-I have always thought that WPA posters offered a glimpse into American life that counteracted a systematic absence of people of color in mainstream advertising - a dominant narrative form in our market-obsessed country.
+I have always thought that WPA posters offered a glimpse into American life that counteracted a systematic absence or misrepresentation of people of color in mainstream advertising - a dominant narrative form in our market-focused country.
 In many cases, too, the artists depicted symbolic human forms rather than narrow images of what it meant to be an American or a worker.
-The WPA was by no means fully integrated, but I firmly believe that many of the poster artists were trying to balance inequity with a boldly inclusive depiction for that era.
+The WPA was by no means fully integrated, but I firmly believe that some of the poster artists were trying to balance inequity through their own creative work.

 Below are some of my favorite examples of posters that highlight, honor, and celebrate African American people and culture.
 Many of them (and hundreds more) were designed and produced by people of color who worked in the WPA.
 (African Americans made up about 15% of the WPA workforce at that time).